Taurine deficiency in dogs happens when there is a lack of the amino acid taurine, which is important for dogs’ health, in the body.

 Your veterinarian will tell you how to continue treating the condition at home.

 Has your dog suffered from a taurine deficiency?
-Are you worried about this condition developing in your dog?
+Did your vet prescribe any changes to their diet?
 Let us know in the comments below!